-Why Is April 17 the Tax Deadline?
+Why Is July 25 the Tax Deadline for 2020?

-Tax day for those who live outside the United States is June 15, 2018.
-The Internal Revenue Service grants them an automatic extension.
+Tax day is also the deadline for 2019 contributions to an individual retirement account.
+For those who live outside the United States, tax day is June 15, 2020, as the IRS grants them an automatic extension.

-Congress created a progressive income tax because it wanted to tax everyone more fairly.
-It had tried a national income tax in 1894.
+The federal government had tried a national income tax in 1894.
 But it was unconstitutional because all federal taxes were based on state population at that time.
 The only solution was to amend the Constitution, and the 16th Amendment did just that.
 Congress gave everyone a year plus six weeks as the first deadline.
 Only 358,000 Americans filed returns, which was fewer than 0.4 percent of the population.

 In 1954, President Eisenhower asked Congress to reform the tax code.
 Congress added deductions and credits, making it more complicated.
 It also pushed the tax deadline back to April 15.
-Why?
 The IRS said it would "spread out the peak workload."
-It could also be because, as the middle class grew, the IRS had to issue more refunds.
+This could also be because, as the middle class grew, the IRS had to issue more refunds.
 Pushing back the deadline let the federal government hold onto tax money just a bit longer.

+Emancipation Day also affected the tax deadlines in 2017, 2016, 2012 and 2011.
 It was extended to April 18 in 2017, April 17 in 2016 and 2012 and to April 18 in 2011.

 When Was Tax Day Not on April 15?